-In this major new film, Britain’s most celebrated sculptor, Antony Gormley, is setting out on a journey to see for himself the very beginnings of art.
+In this landmark film, Britain’s most celebrated sculptor, Antony Gormley, sets off on a very personal journey – to see for himself the very beginnings of art.

-Once we believed that art began with the cave paintings of Ice Age Europe, tens of thousands of years ago.
-But now, extraordinary new discoveries around the world are overturning that idea.
+Once we thought that art began with the cave paintings of Ice Age Europe, tens of thousands of years ago.
+But extraordinary recent discoveries around the world are overturning that idea.

-Antony is going to travel across the globe, and thousands of years back in time, to piece together a new story of how art began.
+In the film, Antony travels across the globe, and thousands of years back in time, trying to piece together a new story of how art began.

-He’ll discover beautiful, haunting and surprising works of art, deep inside caves across France, Spain and Indonesia, and in Australian rock shelters.
-He’ll find images created by hunter-gatherers that surprise him with their tenderness, and affinity with the natural world.
-He’ll discover the secrets behind the techniques used by our ancestors to create these paintings.
-And he’ll meet experts making discoveries that are turning the clock back on when art first began.
+He discovers beautiful, haunting and surprising works of art, deep inside caves across France, Spain and Indonesia, and in Australian rock shelters.
+He finds images created by hunter-gatherers that surprise him with their tenderness, and affinity with the natural world.
+He learns for himself the secrets behind the techniques used by our ancestors to create these paintings.
+And he meets experts making discoveries that are turning the clock back on when art first began.

-Finally he’ll ask what these images from millennia ago can tell us – about who we are.
+Finally he asks what these images from millennia ago can tell us – about who we are.

 As he says: “If we can look closely at the art of our ancestors, perhaps we will be able to reconnect with something vital that we have lost.”